Blueberry Rhubarb Crisp

 Why make blueberry rhubarb crisp

-How to make rhubarb crisp with blueberries
+How to make blueberry rhubarb crisp

 Julia’s tips